 Benzene does not have enough electron density in the ring for this to happen.
 This is why benzene needs a halogen carrier to react with bromine but phenol does not.

 A lone pair of electrons on the oxygen atom in phenol is donated or ‘merged’ into the pi-bonding system in the benzene ring.
 The electron density inside the benzene ring increases as a result; this increased electron density enables phenol to react with electrophiles more easily than benzene can.

 Benzene only undergoes a single substitution, forming bromobenzene.

 Just like with benzene, phenol can react with a nitronium ion (NO+2), and a nitro group is added onto the carbon ring.

 As seen with bromination (see above), phenol is more reactive with electrophiles than benzene.
 So, the nitration of phenol happens more easily than the nitration of benzene.
 Room temperature and dilute nitric acid are the only reactants and conditions required (with the nitration of benzene, higher temperatures (55oC) and concentrated sulfuric acid are also necessary).

 Directing Effect of Phenol

-The positions that the bromine substitutes to in phenol are as a result of electrons from the oxygen atom being moved around the ring.
+The positions that an electrophile substitutes to in phenol are as a result of electrons from the oxygen atom being moved around the ring.
 This detail is not needed for A-level Chemistry, but it does explain why the above occurs.

-If we draw out the Kekule structure of the ring in phenol it’s easier to see how the electrons from the negatively charged oxygen cause the positions of double bonds to move around the ring.
-We know this is not a good representation of the benzene ring, as there are technically no double bonds in benzene, but it is the easiest model to use to describe how the electrons move around the ring in this situation.
+If we draw out the Kekulé structure of the phenyl group (benzene ring) in phenol, it’s easier to see how the electrons from the negatively charged oxygen cause the positions of double bonds to move around the ring.

 The phenol dissociates in solution and releases a H+ ion from the hydroxide group.